Mickael-Roger/aws-architect/aws.md

 # EC2
+## EC2 essentials
-There is an improt service to import VMWare virtual machine to AWS.
+There is an import service to import VMWare virtual machine to AWS.

 AMI = Amazon Machine Image (template)